Enter your Boat for Trad 2021

 Usage of this slipway is entirely at the discretion of the slipway owner and at the risk of those using it.
 The TTBF cannot be held responsible for any mishaps resulting from use of this slipway.
 Safety on the slipway is the responsibility of the owners of craft using it.

-NOTE – the slipway will be installed on Thursday 18th pm and removed by 4.30pm on Sunday 21st.
+NOTE – the slipway will be installed on Thursday 17th pm and removed in the morning on Monday 19th.

 There is also a public concrete slipway in Henley town at the bottom of New Street but please be aware of restricted manoeuvring space.